 - There is a projected increase in Growing Degree Days (GDD, a measure of the heat to grow and ripen crops).
+Currently the area experiences around 1328 GDD annually and this is projected to increase to 2174 GDD annually by the end of the century under the higher emissions scenario.
 This will affect where crops can be grown, reduce the time to harvest of many crops, and affect many aspects of crop management. - Frost risk days are projected to become much less frequent with a warming climate.
 Damaging spring frosts may still occur rarely. - Chilling affects the growth and flowering of berries, fruits and nuts.
-Accumulated chill hours decrease given the warming under both of the future climate scenarios. - The reduction in summer and autumn rainfall contribute to a projected increase in the average time spent in meteorological drought measured as the proportion of time where the standardized precipitation index (SPI) is less than minus two.
-The proportion is projected to increase from about 1.9% to 2.9% under the higher emissions scenario by the end of the century.
+Accumulated chill hours decrease given the warming under both of the future climate scenarios.

-- Projections indicate that the growth of grass for dairying will be slightly increased under the higher emissions scenario.
-Simulations of growing conditions at Woolnorth indicate that the annual cut yield of dryland ryegrass is projected to increase by up to 10% in the coming 20 years and then plateau, with the majority of the increase in spring growth.
+- The reduction in rainfall leads to a projected increase in the average time spent in meteorological drought measured as the proportion of time where the standardized precipitation index (SPI) is less than minus two.
+The proportion is projected to increase from about 1.8% to 3.3% under the higher emissions scenario by the end of the century. - Projections indicate that the growth of grass for dairying will be slightly increased under the higher emissions scenario.
+Simulations of growing conditions at the nearby site of Woolnorth indicate that the annual cut yield of dryland ryegrass is projected to increase by up to 10% in the coming 20 years and then plateau, with the majority of the increase in spring growth.
 The increase is caused mainly by a reduction in temperature limitation and then the plateau is due to water limitation.
 Projected yields of irrigated ryegrass show a moderate increase to the middle of the century, then a decline due to an increase in days over the upper threshold for growth (28 °C).
-Switching to other cultivars (such as Kikuyu) may give higher yields, and increasing carbon dioxide concentrations can lead to greater water use efficiency. - For more information on agricultural impacts see Holz et al. (2011).
+Switching to other cultivars (such as Kikuyu) may give higher yields, and increasing carbon dioxide concentrations can lead to greater water use efficiency.